Updated March 11, 2026 · By Jake Embers

 1. Prep your vegetables (10 minutes)

-2. Make the marinade and toss (5 minutes)
+2. Make the marinade (5 minutes)

-4. Oil the grates
+4. Oil those grates

 6. Add medium-cooking vegetables (4-6 minutes per side)